Hello, I am Aaron.

 I am someone who thrives on curiosity, adaptability, and a genuine love for learning.

-With a PhD in Biomedical Engineering and Applied Physics from Cornell University, I focused on advancing optical imaging technologies.
+With a PhD in Biomedical Engineering (Applied Physics) from Cornell University, I focused on advancing optical imaging technologies.
 I have always been driven by a passion for creating innovative solutions to impact and benefit many people, which has guided much of my academic and professional journey.

 I also enjoy playing the piano and oboe, going to the gym, and diving into a good book.